 If you are working on the UX design for a product update, you need the user engagement data to support your point of view.

-When I have had to advocate for staying within our spending plan, or even reducing spending against lower than expected sales, I would have a hard copy of the cash flow with me that showed how many months of runway we had left.
+When I have had to advocate for staying within our spending plan, or even reducing spending against lower than expected sales, I would have a hard copy of the cash flow with me that showed how many months of cash runway we had left.

 I often find members of the leadership team frustrated by this dynamic, and I’ve seen teams start to splinter and companies struggle because teams can’t overcome the founder’s opinion.